Enapter/charts/keydb/README.md

 This chart bootstraps a [KeyDB](https://keydb.dev) highly available multi-master statefulset in a [Kubernetes](http://kubernetes.io) cluster using the Helm package manager.

+## 0.33.0 Upgrade notice

+As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.
+Since 0.33.0 `scripts.cleanup` is obsoleted by `scripts.cleanupTempfiles`. `scripts.cleanupCoredumps` section is added in order to provide ability to cleanup `core.*` files and is disabled by default.
+Please look `values.yaml`.

 ## 0.30.0 Upgrade notice

 As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.